 I have to say that I am a bit of an alarmist when it comes to weather in parts of the country that contain my family and friends.
 I always seem to expect the worst and pray for the best (Yes, Annelle, I pray!!
 Steel Magnolias).
-I called my big brother “Ron” and ask him all the mother hen questions.
+I called my big brother “Ron” and asked him all the mother hen questions.
 Are you sure you are safe?
 Do you have enough food to last for a couple of days?
 Is your cell phone charged, in case you have to call the police?
-Now some of you that know my brother well, know that he does his best to put up with me.
+Some of you may know my brother.
+I know that he does his best to put up with me.
 Answering “Yes, Chris” to most of the questions and reminding me that he did manage to take care of himself in the military, and for quite a few years after that.
 In tone if not in actual words.
 Still not quite convinced I sat my land line back in it’s cradle.
-You see I managed to loose my cell phone somewhere and my wireless phone seems to have died shortly after I moved here – not saying I blame it!
-I watched diligently the next 24 to 30 some hours to see that the storm that had predicted such dire straights for Portland pretty much came to a big rain and not much else.
+You see I managed to loose my cell phone somewhere.
+And my wireless phone seems to have died shortly after I moved here – not saying I blame it!
+I watched diligently the next 24 to 30 some hours to see that the storm they had predicted such dire straights for pretty much came to a big rain and not much else.
 So that when I called big bro his first words to me were “Glub..Glub!” yep we pretty much got the same humor genes from the family.
-However while we were on the phone and he was telling me how the rain was all that they got I heard a huge noise.
+However while we were on the phone and he was telling me how the rain was all that they got, I heard a huge noise.
 I thought it was a train – he lives next to the tracks.
 It happened to be a huge clap of lighting and thunder while he was making fun of me….
 I like to think that God was on my side of the argument.
 Ron told me that if they ever predict “a light dusting” RUN for the HILLS!!!